FaureGalliard/MainPage/README.md

 # About Me:
 <p align="left">
  <img src="https://komarev.com/ghpvc/?username=fauregalliard&label=Profile%20views&color=333B45&style=flat" alt="fauregalliard" /> </p>

 <br><br>
 - :school: I am a `Junior` student of **Software Engineering** and **Statistics** at **UPC** & **UNMSM** (Peru).
-- :trophy: Participant in competitive programming contests such as `IEEE` `ICPC` and other university-level competitions.
+- :trophy: Participant in competitive programming contests such as `IEEE ICPC` and other university-level competitions.
-- :technologist: I love using software and engineering as solutions for real-world problems.
+- :technologist: I love using **software and engineering** as solutions for real-world `problems`.
 - :computer: Competitive programmer on `Codeforces`, `AtCoder`, `LeetCode`, `CodeChef`, and other platforms.
-- :nerd_face: Always learning new things and improving my technical skills.
+- :nerd_face: Always `learning new things` and improving my technical skills.
 - :thinking: Open to `internships`, `research`, and future `job opportunities`.
 <br>